An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Visualizing the Fitted DM Models

-Unfortunately, the superior fits provided by the DM approach bring to light a new problem.
-In particular, we see from Figure \ref{figure:DoublesDM} that the main axis of the CEs tends to be aligned with the principal direction of the double region in question.
+The superior fits provided by the BSPN models bring to light an interesting issue.
+We see from Figures \ref{figure:Doubles} and \ref{figure:FittedEllipseT18T17_RN_BSPN} that the main axis of the CEs (for the BSPN fits) tends to be aligned with the principal direction of the target region in question.
 For example, in the case of D14 we see the CEs tend to be oriented in a north-south direction which is also the general orientation of the D14 bed.
 Similarly, we see the CEs for D20 are oriented east-west which is also the orientation for the D20 bed.
-Indeed, as may be seen from {\em Supplementary Material} file, this general behavior also persists for the other doubles as well.
-We believe this to be a shortcoming of the bivariate normal skill model in (\ref{eq:DM4}) as it stretches the variance along the main access in order to fit the fractions of darts that landed in the neighboring doubles regions.
-A bivariate distribution with fatter tails might resolve this problem but owing to space considerations and the issues with correlation and interpreting $\bmu$ (which would not be handled by a fatter-tailed distribution) we leave this for future research.
+Indeed, as may be seen from Figures \ref{figure:T18_Fits}-\ref{figure:D14_Fits} in Appendix \ref{sec:AppAllPlayersFigures}, this behavior persists more generally.
+This is a natural consequence of the bivariate-normal skill model as it stretches the variance along the main axis of the target area in order to fit the fractions of darts that landed in the neighboring doubles / trebles regions.
+A bivariate distribution with fatter tails, e.g. the bivariate $t$ distribution, might better fit this problem but owing to space considerations as well as other issues related to correlation identification (see below) and interpreting $\bmu$ (see Appendix \ref{sec:mu}) we leave this for future research.